 Investment properties and investment properties under construction ("IPUC") are initially measured at cost, including transaction costs.
 Subsequent to initial recognition, investment properties are measured at cost less accumulated depreciation and any accumulated impairment losses.
-Subsequent to recognition, investment properties are stated at cost less accumulated depreciation and any accumulated impairment losses.
-These investment properties are depreciated to write off the value over the unexpired lease terms ranging from 1.9% to 2.4% per annum (2015: 1.9% to 2.4% per annum).
+Subsequent to recognition, investment properties are stated at cost less accumulated depreciation and any accumulated depreciation and any accumulated to write off the value over the unexpired lease terms ranging from 1.9% to 2.4% per annum (2015: 1.9% to 2.4% per annum).
 IPUC are not depreciated as they are not yet ready for their intended use.